stevelle/wordler/README.md

 1. To get started, guess a word and see what you get as a result.
 2. Encode your result from the prior guess into the command line.
-3. Select your next guess from the proposals offered by Worlder.
+3. Select your next guess from the proposals offered by Wordler.
 4. Repeat until you solve the puzzle for the day.

 ## Encoding your result